RobWiederstein/my-hugo-blog/content/recipe/olive-tapenade/index.md

 draft: false
 image: olive-tapenade.jpg
 caption: Olive Tapenade with Whole Wheat Penne
 summary:  Growing up, my parents used to always let me have the olive out of their martini.
 Those halcyon days of yore left me yearning for some olives.
 If you're looking to break out of a dull meal selection, this is a wonderful choice.
-Castelano and kalmcatta olives with zesty capers, lemon juice and garlic are a feast.
+Castelvetrano and kalamata olives with zesty capers, lemon juice and garlic are a feast.
 categories:  [recipe, dinner]
 tags: vegetarian
 source: web